stevedonovan/Lake/doc/index.md

     lake.add_shared(clr)
     lake.register(clr,clr.ext)

 In 'examples/csharp', this code is found in `clr.lang.lua'.
 The first part of this file does compiler detection, which is a simple yes/no on Unix - do we have either `gmcs` or `mcs`?
 On Windows, if `csc.exe` is not on the path, we look in the .NET framework directory and set the appropriate path.
 By default, it will pick the latest .NET version, but the global DOTNET can be used to specify a version exactly.
 In this way, a Windows machine can build C# programs as long as it has the framework installed - no SDK is required.
-(A rare example of Microsoft shipping compilers with their operating systems.)
+(A rare example of Microsoft shipping useful programming tools with their operating systems.)

 To install C# support:

     $ lake -install clr.lang.lua

 and this file is copied to `./lake/lua/lake/lang/clr.lua` and `require 'lake.lang.clr'` is added to the global configuration file.

 You can now run a C# file directly using `lake hello.cs`!

 ### OS X Support

-OS X's version of `GCC` has the concept of 'frameworks' which allow the compiler to resolve both include and library paths:
+OS X's version of `GCC` (and recently `clang`) has the concept of 'frameworks' which allow the compiler to resolve both include and library paths:

     $ cat lakefile
     c.program{'prog',framework='Carbon OpenGL'}